- Includes MDX unit

 - Light Weight and Portable

-- Please contact one of our Independent Representatives for more info:
+- Please contact an Independent Representative for more info:

 This is the new MDX.
 The MDX increases the number of disc outputs, either magnetic or LED, up to seven.
 The MDX can be used on any of our devices that have a RJ45 jack output.
 One output from a Wellness PEMF device plugs into the one input Jack on the MDX.
 The MDX takes that single input and splits it into seven outputs.
 The MDX has its own power supply, so there is no loss of power in the split signal.